 Al Nibras International School has been rated Acceptable for the eleventh year in a row in the 2018-19 KHDA inspection process.
-An abbreviated inspection report can be found under the Inspection report tab.
-An update to this review will be completed once the full report has been published.
+No report for 2019-20 has been issued due to the cancellations of inspections as a result of the Covid 19 pandemic.

 The story so far...

 Established in 2005, Al Nibras International School is a school with a chequered history.
 Despite being by no means a new school, the previous owners appear to have struggled to make the investment in staff and resources necessary to raise standards beyond the Acceptable rating that the school has achieved for eleven years in a row - since inspections began.

 The announcement that ISP - the International Schools Partnership - which currently educates 27,000 students in 8 countries, spanning locations as diverse as Mexico and Costa Rica, the USA, UK, Spain, Qatar and Malaysia, has taken over the school should at last mean that the necessary investment will take place.
 The Group employs 3,000 plus staff operating 34 schools with 8 different curricula.

 In addition to Nibras International School, ISP also owns Reach British School and Aspen Heights British School in Abu Dhabi.
 It is also the organisation behind The Aquila School, which opened in Dubai in September 2018.
 The ability to call on key staff at other schools and to organise staff training and development workshops across all the UAE schools is a significant factor in raising teaching quality and retention of staff and has been an immediate focus of the new leadership.